springworks00/csc369-final-project/README.md

 ### Role 1
 Determine what kind of joins we can do with the 5 data sets, then implement the joins in Scala.
 (It must be complex)

+The reason this is its own role is because I can't see an easy way to make joins relevant to this data set.
+It will require some creativity.
+We are not going to change the data set.

 ### Role 2
 Implement the single (not multi) linear regression algorithm, making it suitable for distributed RDD computations: